bparanj/crystal/electronics/experiments/queue/transistor-attenuates.md

 This statement highlights a nuanced view of how transistors function in amplification.
 While a transistor is conventionally seen as an amplifier, its actual operation involves control and attenuation of the signal at its input.
-Here’s how this apparent paradox can be explained:

 ### Why a Transistor Is Seen as an Attenuator